 2 days before payment is due, an automatic reminder emails a notice of payment that prompts the customer to go online and pay their bill.

 oAfter the due date, a Notice (based on or your payment policy) for collecting is sent to the customer to let them know they are overdue, along with any penalties.
 The customer is prompted to go online and pay the outstanding invoice.

 A place for the customer to go if the bill is lost, without you as the business owner having to spend time sending out a duplicate invoice.

 Generate reports to check the payment status and history of your clients.

 These features and many more having to do with being able to accept credit cards, and other forms of payment online, can help in adding to your bottom line.
 Is your business lagging behind in how this type of technology can benefit your situation?
 Consider the benefits of adding an online payment system to your Web site.

 Rebecca Lang is founder of Lang Design, Inc. an Internet web design and development with an emphasis on marketing website business.
-Serving businesses nationwide, we are located in New Orleans, LA, New York, and Delaware.
+Serving businesses nationwide, we are located in New Orleans and Delaware.

 Permission granted to reprint this article only if source is cited.